-Through February 28, 2019, we used \$7.0 million of cash for financing activities.
-Our primary uses of financing cash during the first two quarters of fiscal 2019 included \$4.1 million of cash for principal payments on our term loans and the financing obligation on our corporate campus, \$3.0 million used to reduce the balance on our line of credit, and \$0.3 million of cash paid to the former owners of Jhana Education for contingent acquisition consideration.
-These uses of financing cash were partially offset by \$0.4 million of cash received from participants in our employee stock purchase program to acquire shares of our common stock.
+Through the three quarters ended May 31, 2019, we used \$13.2 million of cash for financing activities.
+Our primary uses of financing cash during the first three quarters of fiscal 2019 included \$7.2 million used to reduce the balance on our line of credit, \$6.2 million of cash used for principal payments on our term loans and the financing obligation on our corporate campus, and \$0.5 million of cash paid to the former owners of Jhana Education for contingent acquisition consideration.
+These uses of financing cash were partially offset by \$0.7 million of cash received from participants in our employee stock purchase program to acquire shares of our common stock.

 We currently have a Board of Director authorized share repurchase program which allows us to purchase up to \$40.0 million of our common stock so long as we have either \$10.0 million in cash and cash equivalents or have access to debt financing of at least \$10.0 million.
-Under the terms of this authorized common stock repurchase plan, we have purchased 1,539,828 shares of our common stock for \$26.8 million through February 28, 2019.
+Under the terms of this authorized common stock repurchase plan, we have purchased 1,539,828 shares of our common stock for \$26.8 million through May 31, 2019.
 Our uses of financing cash during the remainder of fiscal 2019 are expected to include required payments on our term loans and financing obligation, contingent consideration payments from previous business acquisitions, and purchases of common stock under the terms of our Board approved plan.
 However, the timing and amount of common stock purchases is dependent on a number of factors, including available resources, and we are not obligated to make additional share purchases during any future period.